cesarr0s/nba-stats-scraper-and-analysis/README.md

 This project is an interactive NBA analytics dashboard built with Streamlit, featuring player comparison tools, league-wide trend analysis, statistical visualizations, and a player similarity engine using machine learning.

-It processes NBA player data from the 1996–2025 seasons and transforms it into advanced basketball metrics and insights.
+NBA player data contains the 1996–2025 seasons.

 # Link
 https://nbastatsdashboard.streamlit.app/